JeffGos/jg-webpack-example/README.md

 `npm run build`

-Prod mode will minify and package the project and output it to the dist directory
+Running the production build will minify and package the project and output it to the dist directory